Electric Scooter Malfunctions

 Electric scooters have become a popular choice for getting around Los Angeles.
 Their convenience and eco-friendly appeal make them an attractive transportation option for short trips through the bustling city.
 However, when an electric scooter malfunctions, the results can be catastrophic, causing severe injuries or even fatalities.

 If you’ve been injured due to a malfunctioning scooter, you may have the right to pursue compensation.
-McGee, Lerer & Associates, a trusted Los Angeles law firm, is here to help you through this challenging process.
+McGee Lerer Ogrin, a trusted Los Angeles law firm, is here to help you through this challenging process.

-Contact McGee, Lerer & Associates at (310) 231-9717 for skilled legal help after a scooter injury.
+Contact McGee Lerer Ogrin at (310) 231-9717 for skilled legal help after a scooter injury.
 Get the compensation you deserve—call today!

 Common Electric Scooter Malfunctions